iomatix/-SCPSL-AudioManagerAPI/AudioManagerAPI/README.md

 ### 5. Using Audio Filters

 The `AudioFilters` class in the `AudioManagerAPI.Features.Filters` namespace provides predefined filters to control which players hear audio from a speaker.
-These filters are accessible via `StaticSpeakerFactory.AudioFilters` for convenience and can be used with `ISpeakerWithPlayerFilter.SetValidPlayers` to target specific players based on role, team, position, room, or custom conditions.
+These filters are accessible via `AudioManagerAPI.Features.Filters.AudioFilters` for convenience and can be used with `ISpeakerWithPlayerFilter.SetValidPlayers` to target specific players based on role, team, position, room, or custom conditions.
 Filters can be combined to create complex audio playback scenarios, such as playing audio only to certain roles in specific rooms during events like blackouts.

 #### Available Filters
 - `ByRole(RoleTypeId roleType)`: Filters players by their role (e.g., `RoleTypeId.Scp173`).